 Will paused.
 "The prompt fired?"

 "About an hour ago."
-She rolled her shoulders, cracking her neck with a heavy sigh.
-"Woke me up.
-Loudest chime I've ever heard for a buff that just makes me a better target."
+She rolled her shoulders and cracked her neck with a heavy sigh.
+"It woke me up.
+Loudest chime I ever heard for a buff that just makes me a better target."
 She set the broadsword across her knees.
-"It's heavy.
+"It is heavy.
 The space between us feels loaded."

-"It's heavy," Will agreed, taking a sip.
-He could feel it too — a physical pressure humming with the promise of violence.
-"The System decided you're officially the most annoying thing in the room."
+"It is heavy," Will agreed.
+He took a sip.
+He felt the physical pressure humming with the promise of violence.
+"The System decided you are officially the most dangerous thing in the room."

-Maddie snorted, picking up her sword and standing.
-She took three slow steps backward, her eyes locked on Will.
-"The prompt said twenty meters, right?
-Let's test the tether."
+Maddie snorted.
+She picked up her sword and stood.
+She took three slow steps backward.
+Her eyes locked on Will.
+"The prompt said twenty meters.
+Let us test the tether."

 She backed up steadily.
 Five meters, ten, fifteen.
 "Still heavy."
 Another five.
-"Okay, now it's just a mild pull."
+"Now it is just a mild pull."

 One more step.

-A sharp, negative chime rang in Will's ear, and the kinetic pressure vanished.
+A sharp chime rang in Will's ear.
+The magnetic pressure vanished.
 Grey warning text flickered in his periphery.

 [Warlord's Vanguard: Out of Range.
 Buff Inactive.]

 Maddie walked back toward the fire.
-The moment she crossed the threshold, the kinetic weight slammed back into the air between them.
+The heavy weight slammed back into the air between them the moment she crossed the threshold.

 Will took a slow sip of his water.
-"I didn't need the buff for one-shot kills, Maddie.
+"I do not need the buff for one-shot kills, Maddie.
 It just saves me an arrow."

 [Conditions Met: Sustained Combat Trust.
 Consistent Vanguard Function.
 Shared Warlord Intent.]